Five to Eleven

-Five to Eleven was a popular children's television programme on BBC 1 which ran between 27 October 1986 and 27 July 1990.
+Five to Eleven is a children's television programme on BBC 1 which ran between 27 October 1986 and 27 July 1990.
 Different celebrities of the day presented poems or short readings in a simple format.
 The programme was screened at 10:55 am each weekday morning, which explains the title.
 Each episode was four minutes in length.
-The series was introduced in May 1986 (when BBC1 introduced daytime scheduling at the start of the year) due to an unforeseen gap in the schedule after the 11:45 am news bulletin finished.
+The series was introduced when BBC1 introduced daytime scheduling in October 1986, due to an unforeseen gap in the schedule after the 11:45 am news bulletin finished.

 The most common presenter between 1986 and 1989 was Joss Ackland.
-Other celebrity hosts included Richard Briers, Philip Madoc, Amanda Redman, Annette Crosbie, Judi Dench, Patricia Routledge, Emma Thompson, Joanna Lumley and even Sir Laurence Olivier (in a Christmas special on 24 December 1987).
+Other celebrity hosts included Richard Briers, Philip Madoc, Amanda Redman, Annette Crosbie, Judi Dench, Patricia Routledge, Emma Thompson, Joanna Lumley and Laurence Olivier (in a Christmas special on 24 December 1987).

-Essentially a variation on Jackanory, Five To Eleven was set in small studio which famously featured "dying" floral arrangements and a sea-green background.
+Essentially a variation on Jackanory, Five To Eleven was set in small studio which featured "dying" floral arrangements and a sea-green background.
 The opening titles and end "credits" (there were only three, shown in one take) featured a mid-tempo theme tune of panpipes and flutes.

 In late 1989, the programme underwent some cosmetic changes, being given a new, more contemporary synthesised theme tune and a new set of titles/credits; the sea-green background and floral arrangements were dropped in favour of a scarlet set with a gold backcloth, and the celebrity presenters were dropped and replaced with children of school age.
-This new format proved less popular with regular audiences, and in 1990 Five To Eleven was cancelled due to falling viewing figures.
+This new format proved less popular with the audience, and in 1990 Five To Eleven was cancelled due to falling viewing figures.